Just imagine how wonderful it is to see the processes automated in such a way, that the work would not stop once it has entered the pipeline!

-Routine, such as gathering the same information from the prospects and clients, take up a sizeable amount of employees’ time and focus, meanwhile taking them away from more valuable tasks.
+Routines, such as gathering the same information from the prospects and clients, take up a sizable amount of employees’ time and focus, meanwhile taking them away from more valuable tasks.
 Such processes can be easily automated without any sufficient risks and quite quickly.

 - Data retrieval

 In the labyrinth of software, processes, applications, and systems, data often get lost or become extremely hard to retrieve.
 Key information is often jammed with excessive data, thus complicating swift decisioning.
 Automation can provide a better way of collecting, analyzing and retrieving data.

 For years, decision-making has been predominantly based only on competence, knowledge and experience of a particular agent, which increases risks of influence of human factors like mood, tiredness, focus, etc. Automation could incorporate technologies that generate solutions based on statistics and analysis of the previous data, therefore improving decision-making process.
 This can be created in the form of digital advisors or assistants.

 An electronic form (or e-form) is a document with fields where one can write or select; basically, it is a computer version of a paper form.
 Each insurer deals with a great variety of forms, such as insurance policies, applications, claims, invoices, reports, etc. on a daily basis.
 Compared to paper forms, e-forms are way better for the following reasons:

 - E-forms are easier to manage

 Manual data entry, distribution and filing takes much time and may lead to accidental document misplacements and losses.
 E-forms provide automatic information formatting, calculation, and validation.